Brexit and house prices: the property survival guide

 As the property market has slowed and there have been fewer mortgages taken out, lenders are competing even harder for customers for both purchases and remortgaging.
 This means that plenty of good mortgage deals are available and lenders are keen to lend so are being flexible.

 David Hollingworth from mortgage broker London & Country Mortgages said Brexit hasn’t had a negative impact on the mortgage market for borrowers: "The Bank of England base rate fell to 0.25% after the referendum but is now only up to 0.75% so interest rates are still historically low."
 At its 1980s peak in October 1989, the base rate was 14.88%.
 The Bank has said that any increases over the coming months will be limited and gradual.

 You can get two-year fixed-rate residential mortgages at around 1.5% and there are lots of five-year deals under 2%.
-The market has also become more competitive if you want to borrow a higher proportion of the property’s value and more lenders are supporting the Help to Buy scheme, which will now only offer equity loans to first-time buyers but was extended to 2023 after the autumn budget.
+The market has also become more competitive if you want to borrow a higher proportion of the property’s value and more lenders are supporting the Help to Buy scheme.
+This was extended to 2023 after the autumn budget but will only offer equity loans to first-time buyers from 2021.

 Brexit and home improvement costs